kevinfukl/web_app/README.md

 $ npm install mysql
 $ node app

 You may need to wait a few seconds for web loading.
+You may also need to install other node_modules needed.